exoplatform/exo-documentation/docs/GettingStarted.rst

 Unpinning a News from the home page
 ----------------------------------

-As a platform-wide publisher (publisher:/platform/web-contributors role required), you are allowed to unpin any pinned article from the home page.
+As a platform-wide publisher (publisher:/platform/web-contributors role required), you can unpin any pinned article from the home page.
 The option unpin allows you to undo the pin action for an article and remove it from the home page block.

 As for pin, the unpin function is available at three locations described below: